 A summer learning transition program will be embedded to support students in transitioning from sixth grade to seventh grade.
 Students at the middle school level (grades 7 and 8) will have the opportunity to participate in a skill development summer school program designed to support their transition.
 Students will be engaging in academic intervention and academic success strategy instruction (example AVID Strategies).
 Social emotional support, STEM and enrichment activities will be embedded within this program.
+All students will receive a Tshirt to support their belonging within the program.

-- Teacher Stipends and FICA (Category: 15, 80) - Supplies for Transition Program (Category: 45) - Professional Development Teacher Pay (Category 15) - SEL Middle School Program (Category: 49)
+• Teacher Stipends and FICA (Category: 15, 80)

+- Supplies for Transition Program (Category: 45) - Professional Development Teacher Pay (Category 15) - SEL Middle School Program (Category: 49)